zylipku/LAINR/README.md

 # LAINR
 Official repository for the LAINR framework

 ** Full codes will be published shortly.
-Currently available upon request.
+Currently only available upon request.